-In addition to ear tagging, adult hispid cotton rats (Sigmodon hispidus) were fitted with Advanced Telemetry Systems (ATS) Very High Frequency (VHF) zip-tie radiocollars.
-Halothane, an inhalation anesthetic, was used to sedate individuals destined for collar fitting.
-A cotton ball saturated with Halothane was placed in the Ziploc bag with the individual and sealed.
-Careful measures were taken to ensure the cotton ball was not located in close proximity to the individual's mouth to prevent overexposure of the drug and, consequently, drug-induced mortality.
-Individuals were then carefully monitored.
-Once the drug had achieved a desirable level of sedation, the individual was removed from the Ziploc bag and properly fitted with a radio-collar.
-After the collar was secured, the individual was released at the capture site and monitored until the effects of the anesthesia had subsided.
+In addition to ear tagging, adult hispid cotton rats were fitted with Advanced Telemetry Systems (ATS) Very High Frequency (VHF) zip-tie radio-collars.
+Halothane, an inhalation anesthetic, was used to sedate rats selected for collar fitting.
+A cotton ball saturated with Halothane was placed in the Ziploc bag with the rat and sealed.
+Careful measures were taken to ensure the cotton ball was not located in close proximity to the rat's mouth to prevent overexposure of the drug and, consequently, drug-induced mortality.
+Rats were then carefully monitored.
+Once the drug had achieved the desired level of sedation, the rat was removed from the Ziploc bag and fitted with a radio-collar.
+After the collar was secured, the rat was released at the capture site and monitored until the effects of the anesthesia had subsided.
 Collars were secured in a fashion so as to ensure retention while not restricting normal respiratory functions or daily activities.
 Collar models 1520 and 1560 were used.
 Collar model 1520 weighed 2.9 grams and had a maximum battery life of 164 days.
-Collar model 1560 weighed 1.4 grams and had a maximum battery life of 34 days.

 Radio-collared individuals were re-located using a Yagi antenna and an ATS model R410 receiver.
-Homing techniques were utilized to determine the location of each individual (Prosser et al. 2004).
-When using the homing technique, after the approximate location of an individual had been determined, that location was approached either until a visual was obtained or it was obvious the individual had moved from its original location.
-Ideally, each individual would have been located a minimum of 30 times (Seaman et al. 1999), but several individuals, especially those at Rohwer, fell short of that goal.
-Location intervals were $\geq 4$ hours in an effort to prevent autocorrelation (Swihart and Slade 1985; Bowne et al. 1999).
+Homing techniques were utilized to determine the location of each rat (Prosser et al. 2004).
+When using the homing technique, after the approximate location of an individual had been determined, that location was approached either until a sighting was obtained or it was obvious the rat had moved from its original location.
+Ideally, each rat would have been located a minimum of 30 times (Seaman et al. 1999), but several rats, especially those at Rohwer, were located less than 30 times.
+Location intervals were \geq 4 hours in an effort to prevent autocorrelation (Swihart and Slade 1985; Bowne et al. 1999).

-Compilation and analyses of locations were conducted using a geographic information system (ArcGIS 9.3, 1999-2009).
+Compilation and analyses of locations were conducted using a geographic information system (ArcMap 9.3.1, 1999-2009).
 Locations were plotted on a digital landcover classification map and analyzed using the Hawth's Tools Extension in ArcGIS (Rodgers et al. 2005).
 Home ranges were calculated using the fixed kernel estimation method for each collared individual at each site.
 Due to extremely variable home range sizes between sexes and sites, single parameter smoothing factors were calculated on an individual basis, with a constant 1x1 m raster cell size, 50% and 95% percent volume contours, and a bivariate normal kernel used for each calculation.
+Small sample sizes prevented statistical comparisons.